Auburn vs. Georgia State NCAA Football Odds, Plays and Insights | September 25, 2021

 Auburn Stats and Trends

-- The Tigers have been favored by 27 points or more two times this season and have covered the spread in all of them.
+- So far this season Auburn has two wins against the spread.

+- This season, the Tigers have won ATS in each of their two games as a favorite of 27 points or more.

-- Auburn's games this year have hit the over two times in three opportunities (66.7%).
+- Auburn's games this year have eclipsed the over/under two times in three opportunities (66.7%).

-- When Auburn puts up more than 37.0 points, it is 2-0 against the spread and 2-0 overall.
+- Auburn is 2-0 against the spread and 2-0 overall in games when it records more than 37.0 points.

-- Auburn is 2-0 against the spread and 2-0 overall when the team amasses over 413.0 yards.
+- In games that Auburn amasses over 413.0 yards, the team is 2-0 against the spread and 2-0 overall.

-- This year, the Tigers have turned the ball over two times, while the Panthers have forced two.
+- The Tigers have two turnovers this season, equal to the number of takeaways for the Panthers.

 - Find the latest spread and moneyline odds for Auburn at SISportsbook.